MaxineCodes/BubblesRT/README.md

 # Bubbles Raytracing Renderer

-The Bubbles raytracing rendering engine is a GUI offline raytracing engine project which only renders stuff using C++. <br/>
+### The Bubbles raytracing rendering engine is a offline/CPU raytracing engine project.
-The goal is to stay away from dependencies and code most of the funcionality from scratch.
+The goal of this project is to stay away from external libraries, and really understand how raytracing works under the hood.

-Currently using the following:
+This raytracer is not particularely efficient or feature-rich.
+It is a learning exersize after all. :)

+---

+Dependencies:
 - OpenGL
-- GLAD
+- GLEW
 - GLFW

+---